My Qualifications

 I am an independent Art Psychotherapist registered with the Health and Care Professions Council (HCPC) and the British Association Of Art Therapists (BAAT).
 I also work as an artist and curator in community settings, teach in higher education, and am a director of The Homeland Project (CIC).

-I currently manage the Art Psychotherapy provision at Raphael Centre, a supported living centre for adults with Learning Disabilities, and the creative health referral route for a pilot service driven by the Bristol North Somerset and South Gloucestershire’s NHS Integrated Care Board offering a community-based social prescribing approach to improving outcomes of vulnerable children and young people in the region.
-Working alongside community-based organisations including creativeShift, the Bristol Folk House and Southmead Development Trust, I manage and deliver several wellbeing arts initiatives for adults, children and young people across Bristol and North Somerset supporting the area’s Social Prescribing services.
+I currently manage the Art Psychotherapy provision at Raphael Centre, a supported living centre for adults with Learning Disabilities, and have a small private practice.
+I project manage several creative health programmes across Bristol and North Somerset through the region’s Social Prescribing service, working alongside community-based organisations including creativeShift, the Bristol Folk House and Southmead Development Trust, working to improve outcomes of vulnerable children, young people and adults.

 I work at the intersections of the Art Therapy profession and the Arts in Health sector, helping to design, develop and deliver services, collaborating with service users and consulting with organisations including the NHS.
 You can read more about this here.